TimH96/proxer-dl-tools/README.md

 #### Download a video

-Run the ``proxer-dl-video`` script, passing in the video url, auth token and the file to output it to.
+Run the ``proxer-dl-video`` script, passing in the video URL, auth token and the file to output it to.
 Use ``.\proxer-dl-video.exe -h`` for more information.

 #### Download a series